Theo-Steiner/togglescope/README.md

 local picker_name = 'find_files'

 --- The keymap that toggles between the toggleable config and the default config.
 --- For now the keymap will always be set in insert and normal mode.
-If necessary I might make this configurable at a later point.
+--- If necessary I might make this configurable at a later point.
 --- @type '<C-^>' | '<C-f>' | '<C-y>' ...whatever you want! local keymap = '<C-^>'

 --- The toggleable_config you want to switch to when you hit your keybinding.
---- 'togglescope_title' is a special property that allows you to set a title for the picker when your toggleable config is active.
+--- 'togglescope_title' is a special property that allows you to set a title
+--- that is displayed when your toggleable config is active.
---- @type {[string]: any, togglescope_title: string} ...any valid config for a specific builtin picker! local toggleable_config = {
+--- @type {[string]: any, togglescope_title: string} ...any valid picker config! local toggleable_config = {
     no_ignore = true,
     togglescope_title = "Find Files (hidden)"